Name: Sandra Rayner

 Take every opportunity that you can get and never think it’s too late to start something new.

-What do you see yourself doing ten years from now?
-Is there anything that you've always wanted to do, but just haven't got around to it yet?
+Is there anything that you’ve always wanted to do, but haven’t gotten around to it yet?

 Take a culinary course.